Xilinx/system-controller-app/README.md

-		ddr - get DDR DIMM information: <target> is either 'spd' or 'temp' listgpio - lists the supported gpio lines getgpio - get the state of <target> gpio
+		ddr - get DDR DIMM information: <target> is either 'spd' or 'temp' listgpio - lists the supported gpio lines getgpio - get the state of <target> gpio getioexp - get IO expander <target> of either 'all', 'input', or 'output' setioexp - set IO expander <target> of either 'direction' or 'output' to 'value' restoreioexp - restore IO expander to default values